What construction projects should you be pricing?

 Construction projects vary hugely in size, type, location, risks, and clients.
 Not all projects may be suitable for your company right now.
 In fact, some construction projects are best avoided if they’re excessively risky or the client is difficult.

 Picking the wrong project can be disastrous, while the right project can lead to bigger and better projects later.
 It’s important to understand the project fully when pricing it and be selective about which projects you price.

-It’s also important to consider the pricing or bidding procedures.
+It’s also important to consider pricing or bidding procedures.
 If there are multiple contractors pricing the project, your chances of winning the project may be slim.

-Sometimes there are competitors who have strong relationships with the client, have more expertise in the type of work, or that are already operating in the area.
+Sometimes there are competitors who have strong relationships with the client, have more expertise in the type of work, or are already operating in the area.
 These competitors will have an advantage over your company, and it may be difficult to win the project.